-- 1. What specifically Confucian influences can you identify in the Constitution?
+1. What specifically Confucian influences can you identify in the Constitution?
 Highlight or underline two phrases that show Confucian influence.
-Write Confucius in the margin. - 2.
-What specifically Buddhist influences can you identify in the Constitution?
+Write Confucius in the margin.

+- 2. What specifically Buddhist influence can you identify in the Constitution?
 Highlight or underline two phrases that show Buddhist influence.
 Write Buddhism in the margin. - 3.
-What does this Constitution establish as the most important values in government? - 4.
-According to the document, what position should the emperor hold in society? - 5.
-Do you think that the Constitution was intended to make the ruler more powerful or less powerful than in the existing government system in Japan?
-Support your answer with evidence from the text. - 6.
-Why do you think Prince Shōtoku looked to Chinese models for this Constitution? - 7.
+What does this Constitution establish as the most important values in government?
+Government should be orderly.
+Subjects should obey their ruler, but a ruler should be virtuous and worthy of the subject's loyalty and respect. - 4.
+According to the document, what position should the emperor hold in society?
+The ruler is like heaven and should be obeyed by the subject. - Do you think that the Constitution was intended to make the ruler more powerful or less powerful than in the existing government system in Japan?
+Support your answer with evidence from the text.
+The Constitution was intended to make the government more powerful because it compares the leader to heaven and emphasizes obedience in articles 1 and 3. - 6.
+Why do you think Prince Shōtoku looked to Chinese models for this Constitution?
+The Chinese had created a more advanced civilization and stable government than was the case in Japan.
+Prince Shotoku hoped that by emulating principles of Chinese government Japan could also develop a stable government and advanced civilization. - 7.
 How is Prince Shotoku's Constitution different from modern constitutions?

-8. Are there any examples of the behaviors Prince Shotoku hoped Japanese would keep in mind that are important for Americans to consider today?
+A constitution is a written plan of government.
+Modern constitutions have very specific rules about who makes the laws, who enforces the laws, and who decides whether a law is accurately applied or not.
+Prince Shotoku's Constitution was much more general in that most of the articles suggest how people should behave based upon Buddhism and Confucius rather than specify the powers of branches of Government.
+Still, many behaviors of Japanese today continue to be influenced by Japan's first "Constitution." - 8.
+Are there any examples of the behaviors Prince Shotoku hoped Japanese would keep in mind that are important for Americans to consider today?
 If so, please give examples.
+Answers will vary